 Living in a Surf Camp in Costa Rica

-Here at Workaway, we now have an amazing 40,000+ hosts involved in our volunteer exchange projects and communities from all over the world.
+Here at Workaway we now have an amazing 50,000+ opportunities and volunteer exchange projects available in many different parts of the world.
 From agricultural work, scuba diving, yoga retreats and most things in between, we are so proud to be associated with so many amazing hosts.
 Going by the name of ‘Workaway Host of the Month’ we will reveal more of what it is like to be a host and let you into their routines and how their projects have changed since opening their doors to you guys!

 We recently travelled to Costa Rica to check out some Workaway projects and met Carlos who runs a surf camp in Tamarindo together with Michael (who first came to the camp through workaway!).
 We dug deeper into their journey to share it all with you.

 After flying to Costa Rica and searching for the optimal land to putting this dream into reality, all the answers were found in this little piece of jungle in Tamarindo, Costa Rica.
 With that same self-sustainability approach in mind, using natural resources, including the wood straight from the jungle, bamboo, and multiple other natural tools, the surf camp quickly began to come to fruition.
 While building the camp, and surfing together every day, we began to feel something special was on its way.

 To give an idea of a typical day at our surf camp in Costa Rica, below is a rough timeline from the beginning of the day to its conclusion:

 6 AM: Morning surf at Langosta beach for intermediate and advanced surfers.
 Surf in Tamarindo beach for beginners.

 7 AM: Yoga classes in the camp, sometimes on the beach while others choose to surf instead.

 8:30 AM: A large family style breakfast all together in our dining area under a large mango tree.